 Getting an ulcerative colitis (UC) diagnosis can be overwhelming, scary, and for some, embarrassing.

-Getting a diagnosis can feel very lonely, but you are far from alone.
+It can feel very lonely, but you’re far from alone.
 In fact, the online UC community is very active.
 Patient-to-patient support is one of the best ways to navigate living with UC.

 Below are some of the most helpful online resources for people living with UC.